Namane00426/My-CheatSheet/README.md

-# My-CheatSheet
+# My-CheatSheet - original HTML tags cheat sheet
-Codecademy project:  making My cheat sheet page  by html&amp;css
+this is an original cheat sheet by using html&css.

+supported by Codecademy